haxiomic/dts2hx/README.md

 **Road to Beta**
 - [ ] Validation system to confirm all test code compiles **← :star: currently working on this**
-- [ ] Refined class and interface fields should be renamed rather than removed
+- [ ] Redefined class and interface fields should be renamed rather than removed
 - [ ] Interface extends
 - [ ] Automatically handle remapping of js built-in and DOM types to haxe std js externs
 - [ ] Index signatures